MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-support-lifecycle.md

     | Mariner | 2.0 | |

     > [!NOTE]
-    > On RHEL 7, only Azure CLI 2.38 is supported but will no longer receive security fixes.
+    > On RHEL 7, only Azure CLI 2.38 is supported.
+Microsoft is no longer providing updates or bug fixes for this distribution.

 ## See also